foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ## unrealeased

 * Add the configuration `Salt.cookieKey` to your custom_config.php.
 It should be a random string with at least 32 characters.
+* Uploading images is now handled by Imagick and not by GD any more.
+Be sure that Imagick is installed on your server.

 ## v3.6.2